vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Get-NsxtEdgeNodeAuthPolicy.md

 ## Description

-The `Get-NsxtEdgeNodeAuthPolicy` cmdlet getss the authentication policy for NSX Edge Nodes.
+The `Get-NsxtEdgeNodeAuthPolicy` cmdlet gets the authentication policy for NSX Edge Nodes.

 ## Examples